monsoonmaelstrom/book2/book2.md

 “There’s nothing to it but to do it,” I echo his words, and the times I’ve heard Hazel say those same eight words flicker through my memory.

 I reach out for the magic binding us together.
-It looks the same as ever: a web of glimmering, gold strands woven around me and across to her.
+It looks the same as ever: a web of glimmering, golden strands woven around me and across to her.
 When we’re this close together it practically seems to glow with its own inner light.
 Except for that first night, I haven’t tried to actively do anything with or to this magic.

 But Alex is right.
-If she was going to just wake up on her own, she would have done it by now.
+If she was going to wake up on her own, she would have done it by now.
 I wrap my arms around her a little bit tighter.
 Then I begin pulling on the connection between us.

 At first, all I feel is resistance.
 It feels like I’m pulling on a rope that’s anchored to a wall, and it’s not going to move.
 Following Alex’s advice, I pull harder.
 I keep increasing the intensity with which I’m pulling until it seems like I finally feel the resistance give, just a little bit.
-I keep pulling but then Hazel starts screaming.
+I continue pulling but then Hazel starts screaming.

 “Don’t stop,” Alex tells me over her screaming.